 Form handlers allow you to manage forms yourself and post the data to Pardot.
 This allows you to completely customize your form’s look and feel and still use Pardot to track the form submissions.
+If you’re brand-new to form handlers, or just want to brush up on your skills, check out our Forms and Form Handlers training materials.

 Important Notes About Form Handlers